Joseph Beam

+A second anthology, Brother to Brother: New Writings by Black Gay Men, was completed by Essex Hemphill and Beam's mother after Joseph's death in 1988 and published in 1991.

+Early life and education

 Beam was born in Philadelphia on December 30, 1954, to Sun Fairchild Beam, a security guard, and Dorothy Saunders Beam, a teacher and school guidance counselor.
 He was raised Catholic.

-Beam received a Bachelor of Arts degree from Franklin College in 1976 where he was an active member of the local Black Student Union, helped to organize conferences on campus and was active in college journalism and radio programming.
+He attended parochial schools in the Philadelphia area including Malvern Preparatory School and St. Thomas More High School.
+Beam received a Bachelor of Arts degree from Franklin College in 1976 where he was an active member of the local Black Student Union.
+He helped to organize conferences on campus and was active in college journalism and radio programming.
 He was awarded the Omega Psi Phi fraternity Award for Broadcasting in 1974.

+He remained in the Midwest after graduation and enrolled in a master's degree program in communications.
+He worked as a waiter in Ames, Iowa, and returned to Philadelphia in 1979.